fknop/hapi-pagination/README.md

 * `page`: The page number requested.
 Default name is page, disabled by default.
 * `limit`: The limit requested.
 Default name is limit, disabled by default.
 * `location`: 'body' put the metadata in the response body, 'header' put the metadata in the response header.
 Default is 'body'.
+* `successStatusCode`: HTTP response status code when returning paginated data, undefined by default so the code set by the application prevails.

 #### The results